smadaminov/ovs-dpdk-meson-issues/test-frameworks/README.md

 another framework Igloo (https://iglootesting.wordpress.com/) that does not require them.
 So looks like a potential candidate so far.

+## Boost.Test

+This framework targets C++.
+It seems to be quite powerful and with an extensive documentation.
+However, that may be its downside.
+Overall, looks like a promising candidate.

 ## Catch2

 Seems to be similar to `bandit`. `Catch2` also targets C++ and says that C may